jakazmie/AIDays/IntelligentApps/01-CustomVisionService-ImageClassification/README.md

 # Building a custom image classification solution with Custom Vision Service
-n this lab you will train, evaluate, deploy, and use a custom image classification model using Microsoft Cognitive Services Custom Vision Service.
+In this lab you will train, evaluate, deploy, and use a custom image classification model using Microsoft Cognitive Services Custom Vision Service.

 The lab is designed to be instructor guided.
 In addition to walking you through the lab's steps, the instructor will explain key concepts and as necessary deep dive into technical details.